kmgowda/SBK/driver-redis/README.md

     http://www.apache.org/licenses/LICENSE-2.0
 -->
 # Redis Performance benchmarking using SBK
 The Redis driver for SBK supports multi writers and readers performance benchmarking.
-It also supports the End to End Latency benchmarking.

 An example, SBK benchmarking command is